Tablature

-Tablature (or tabulature, or tab for short) is a form of musical notation indicating instrument fingering rather than musical pitches.
+Tablature (or tab for short) is a form of musical notation indicating instrument fingering or the location of the played notes rather than musical pitches.

 Tablature is common for fretted stringed instruments such as the guitar, lute or vihuela, as well as many free reed aerophones such as the harmonica.
 Tablature was common during the Renaissance and Baroque eras, and is commonly used today in notating many forms of music.

 Three types of organ tablature were used in Europe: German, Spanish and Italian.

 To distinguish standard musical notation from tablature, the former is usually called "staff notation" or just "notation".

 Etymology

 The word tablature originates from the Latin word tabulatura.
 Tabula is a table or slate, in Latin.
 To tabulate something means to put it into a table or chart.

-Origin
+History

-The first known occurrence in Europe is around 1300, and was first used for notating music for the organ.
+Organ tablature is the first known tablature in Europe, used for notating music for the pipe organ around 1300.

 Concepts

 While standard notation represents the rhythm and duration of each note and its pitch relative to the scale based on a twelve tone division of the octave, tablature is instead operationally based, indicating where and when a finger should be placed to generate a note, so pitch is denoted implicitly rather than explicitly.
 Tablature for plucked strings is based upon a diagrammatic representation of the strings and frets of the instrument, keyboard tablature represents the keys of the instrument, and woodwind tablature shows whether each of the fingerholes is to be closed or left open.